Emzzy241/Irene-API/README.md

 4. IreneAPI is continually evolving, with a focus on providing developers with the tools they need to
 5. implement secure and efficient payment systems.
 Whether you're building an e-commerce platform or a subscription-based service, IreneAPI can power your transactions with minimal effort and maximum security.

-_This version highlights the technical aspects, security features, and future enhancements while making it clear how developers and businesses can benefit from integrating IreneAPI into their systems._

 ## Project Architecture